react-bootstrap-table/react-bootstrap-table2/docs/filter-props.md

 * default filtering value

 ### selectFilter.comparator - [Comparator]
-* What kind of comparator to compare.
+* Specify what kind of comparator to compare.
 Default is `Comparator.EQ`

 ### selectFilter.style - [Object]
 * your custom inline styles on `input`